-Training efficiency: We compare the training efficiency of GPU-podracer with RLlib [13] on a varying number of GPUs, i.e., 8, 16, 32, and 80 GPUs.
-In Fig. 7, both GPU-podracer and RLlib [13] can achieve a higher cumulative return at the same training time as the number of GPUs increases, which directly demonstrates the advantage of cloud computing resources on the DRL training.
-For GPU-podracer, the speed-up of increasing the numbers of GPUs scales near linearly.
-For GPU-podracer with 80 GPUs, it has a much steeper curve and reaches a cumulative return of 4.0 at 800 seconds.
-GPU-podracer with 32 and 16 GPUs need 2, 200 seconds and 3, 200 seconds to achieve the same cumulative return.
-Such a linear scaling demonstrates the high scalability of GPU-podracer and the effectiveness of our cloud-oriented optimizations.
-For the experiments using RLlib [13], increasing the number of GPUs produces relatively similar cumulative return curves and not much speed-up.
+We compare the training performance on a varying number of GPUs, i.e., 8, 16, 32, and 80.
+We measure the required training time to obtain two cumulative returns 1.7 and 1.8, respectively.
+In Fig. 7, both ElegantRL-podracer and RLlib Liang et al. [2018] requires less training time to achieve the same cumulative return as the number of GPUs increases, which directly demonstrates the advantage of cloud computing resources on the DRL training.
+For ElegantRL-podracer with 80 GPUs, it requires (1900s, 2200s) to reach cumulative returns of 1.7 and 1.8.
+ElegantRL-podracer with 32 and 16 GPUs need (2400s, 2800s) and (3400s, 4000s) to achieve the same cumulative returns.
+It demonstrates the high scalability of ElegantRL-podracer and the effectiveness of our cloud-oriented optimizations.
+For the experiments using RLlib Liang et al. [2018], increasing the number of GPUs does not lead to much speed-up.